Introduction

 Governance

-RSIS is an autonomous school within NTU Singapore.
-It has a Board of Governors comprising distinguished local and foreign representatives from the Government, business and academic communities, and practitioners in diplomacy and national security affairs.
-The Executive Deputy Chairman of RSIS is presently also the Director of Institute of Defence and Strategic Studies (IDSS).
+RSIS has a Board of Governors comprising distinguished local and foreign representatives from the Government, business and academic communities, and practitioners in diplomacy and national security affairs.

 Research Centres and Programmes

-Research in RSIS covers two main areas – traditional and evolving.
-Under traditional areas:
+Research in RSIS covers these main areas:

 RSIS produces both academic and policy-relevant research on security and international affairs.
-The School publishes scholarly research in top-tier academic journals and leading university presses, and distribute policy research in a timely manner to a wide range of readers.
+The Think Tank and Graduate School publishes scholarly research in top-tier academic journals and leading university presses, and distribute policy research in a timely manner to a wide range of readers.
 Relevant RSIS research contributes to rule-making and norm-setting in cyber domain and digitalisation.
 A strategic research area is the technological competition between China and the United States of America in the context of their geopolitical and security contestation, and implications for foreign interference in domestic politics and policy-making.

 International Collaboration

 Collaboration with other professional schools of international affairs to form a global network of excellence is a RSIS priority.
 RSIS maintains links with other like-minded schools so as to enrich its research and teaching activities as well as learn from the best practices of successful schools.
 RSIS is a member of the Council of Councils, an international initiative to connect leading foreign policy institutes from around the world in a dialogue on issues of global governance and multilateral cooperation.
 Membership of the Council of Councils includes leading institutions from twenty-four countries, roughly tracking the composition of the Group of Twenty (G20).
 The network facilitates candid, not-for-attribution dialogue and consensus-building among influential opinion leaders from established and emerging nations.
-RSIS’ contributions as member can be viewed here and its contribution to the Report on the Challenges of Global Governance Amid the COVID-19 Pandemic is here.

 RSIS continues to serve key roles in security within the region, acting as Secretariat for both the Singapore National Committee of the Council for Security Cooperation in the Asia Pacific (CSCAP Singapore) and the Track II Network of ASEAN Defence and Security Institutions (NADI).
 These roles allow RSIS to actively contribute to discussions on regional security, support the ASEAN Regional Forum (ARF) and the ASEAN Defence Ministers’ Meeting (ADMM) with relevant inputs and timely ahead-of-the-curve policy recommendations, and build the confidence of think tanks and research institutions in the region.